 You should report the theft of number plates to police as soon as possible – this will help us detect offenders.

 If you’re a victim of number plate theft you can:

 If you have time, consider doing some of the following.

 - tell your friends, family, neighbours and colleagues about how serious number plate theft is and how easy it is to help

-- see if your local area has a Victoria Police Eyewatch page and share our updates
+- follow your local area’s Victoria Police Eyewatch page and share our updates

 - join your local Neighbourhood Watch to get involved